mortengf/Playground/python/ml/README.md

 #### Training data (`train`)
 Train/teach the model via inputs and expected/correct outputs.

-Output is in the form of model weights (logits?).
+Primary outputs:
+* Loss: a scalar value representing how well the model performed on the training data
+* Model weights: learned parameters (bias)

 #### Validation (`validation`)
-Validation (and tweaking?) of the chosen model/hyper parameters/hidden units.
-Iterative step?
+Validation and tweaking of the chosen model/hyper parameters/hidden units.
+Performed iteratively.

 Output is in the form of accurracy/loss.

 Sometimes (but not very often?) this data set is omitted.

 #### Evaluation/test (`test`)